 Here in Westchester County, the great outdoors is a big part of our lives.
-From kayaking and sailing the Hudson to hiking the trails of the Westmoreland Sanctuary and Mianus River Gorge Preserve, we never run out of things to do outside.
+From kayaking and sailing the Hudson to hiking the Westmoreland Sanctuary and Mianus River Gorge Preserve, we never run out of things to do outside.
 Unfortunately, the more time we spend outside, the more chances we have to get ticks.

 Ticks are a unique pest that you have to worry about pretty much everywhere you go – keeping them off of yourself as much as off your property is imperative.
-They’re also an extremely dangerous pest because they spread a myriad of diseases, some of which can be deadly.
+They’re also an extremely dangerous pest because they spread many diseases, some of which can be deadly.
 Let’s talk about some common ticks in our area, the illnesses they carry, and what to do about them.

 Common Area Ticks And Tick-Borne Illnesses